The Build-up to Rebellion

 In 1775, the eastern half of today’s United States was controlled by England, officially called “Great Britain” for the island England is on.
 That island is on the other side of the Atlantic Ocean north of mainland Europe, shared by Scotland and Wales, which also were and are part of Great Britain.
 The future U.S. was divided into 15 colonies or “provinces” from modern Maine—then part of Massachusetts—down through Florida.
 Three, including North Carolina, stretched from the Atlantic to the Mississippi River.
 Along with the Canadian provinces, the two that made up Florida did not join in the Revolution.

-Other issues that arose between England and European-Americans included:
+Other issues that arose between England and colonists included:

 - Britain insisting on the colonies importing and exporting all goods through Britain or its monopolies, and some American merchants flouting those rules.